AlexandrePsq/LePetitPrince/README.md

 3. For each split of the outter CV, we standardize the newly computed regressors before the Ridge regression.
 4. For each split of the outter CV, we fit Ridge encoding models with the best alpha* for each voxel and compute R2/Pearson values.

-*the best alpha is determined for each voxel
+*the best alpha is determined for each voxel.